Hdoc1509/dev-challenges/legacy/weather-app/README.md

 - [x] User story: I can see a visibility indicator
 - [x] User story: I can see the air pressure number
 - [x] User story(optional): I can request my current location weather
-- [x] User story(optional): I can convert temperature in Celcius to Fahrenheit and vice versa
+- [x] User story(optional): I can convert temperature in Celsius to Fahrenheit and vice versa

 ### Built With